kessysalvatory/CoMoMo/README.md

 # CoMoMo

-Welcome to CoMoMo: CoMoMo combines multiple GAPC mortality forecasts using different model combinations.
+Welcome to CoMoMo: CoMoMo combines multiple mortality forecasts using different model combinations.

 CoMoMo is an R package for combining the mortality rate forecasts from the Generalized Age Period cohort models.